metarex-media/www-metarex-media/content/blog/2022-11-16-DPP-leaders-briefing/index.md

   id    = "summary"
   src   = "featured-dpp-leaders.jpg"
   srcOn = "left"
+  alt = "selfie of Bruce Devlin holding a glass of wine in a large crowd"
 >}}
 The DPP Leaders briefing is one of the must-attend events of the year.
 A truly international crowd with awesome speakers and a great 2 day narrative including